Home » Dietary Supplements » Vitamins

 Folate deficiency leads to confusion, forgetfulness, insomnia, irritability, depression and mood changes.
 It is often seen in those affected by psychiatric disorders, particularly depressive illness, and may play a part in causing or aggravating psychiatric disturbances.

 Borderline low or deficient folate levels have been detected in as many as 38 per cent of adults diagnosed with depressive disorders.5 Low folate levels have also been linked to poorer response to the antidepressant drug, Prozac.
 In a study published in 1997, researchers examined the relationships between levels of folate, vitamin B12, and homocysteine in 213 depressed patients taking Prozac.
-The results showed that people with low folate levels were more likely to have melancholic depression and were significantly less likely to respond to the drug.6 Folic acid supplements may improve mood in depressed people, especially those who are taking drugs which interfere with folic acid metabolism.
+The results showed that people with low folate levels were more likely to have melancholic depression and were significantly less likely to respond to the drug.6 Folic acid supplements may improve mood in depressed people, especially those who are taking which interfere with folic acid metabolism.

 Vitamin B12